dgweissman/website/content/home/publications.md

 +++
 # A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.